easternempire/AI-5/README.md

 - **Weekly Sessions:** Structured lectures focusing on the core topics.
 - **Office Hours:** This is a dedicated period where you can consult with your TF for any questions, clarifications, or guidance you may require for your course project.
 - **Team Projects:** Collaborative assignments that culminate in the creation of a fully functional AI app.
+- **Individual Assignments: ** Four individual assignments focusing on key concepts of ML Ops.
 - **Discussion Forums:** Platforms for peer-to-peer learning, discussions, and knowledge sharing.
 - **Supplementary Readings:** To complement the topics covered in lectures and enrich your academic comprehension, a selection of readings has been curated.
 As this is an evolving field, the ability to continuously update your knowledge through independent reading is an integral part of the course.

+**Individual Assignments: **

+This course includes four individual assignments, each designed to deepen your understanding of key ML Ops concepts.
+These assignments are to be completed independently to ensure a personal grasp of the material.
+They are intentionally concise to focus on core principles without being overly time-consuming.
+Detailed instructions on submission processes and deadlines will be provided well in advance of due dates.
+This structure is to encourage timely completion and allow for a balanced workload throughout the course.

 **Team Projects: Project-Based Learning: Crafting Your Own AI Solutions**